Chuja Islands

 The Chuja Islands are a group of 42 islands in the Jeju Strait, about halfway between Jejudo and the southern coast of Jeollanamdo.
 Only four islands are inhabited: Sangchuja ("Upper Chuja"), which is connected by a bridge to Hachuja ("Lower Chuja"), the largest by area; Hoenggan; and Chupo.
 The Chuja Islands are administered by Jeju City.
 As of December 31, 2019, the population is 1,733, based on the number of citizen registrations.

 History

-Chuja Islands are administered by Jeju City, but are geographically located adjacent to Wando-gun, Jeolla North Province, and the language and culture is similar to that of Jeolla North Province.
+Chuja Islands are administered by Jeju City, but are geographically located adjacent to Wando-gun, South Jeolla Province, and the dialect and culture is similar to that of South Jeolla Province.

 Fishing Industry

 Sinyang Fishing Port is a national fishing harbor located at Sinyang-1-ri, and is known for having a vast, arch-type, minimalist coast, and not the concrete that is common at other Korean ports.
 Jangjakpyeongsa beach is a popular destination.

 Transportation

 Chuja Islands can be accessed by boat.
 There are two local buses between the islands.